-By considering project goals and objectives, purpose and need, and results of ETDM Programming screen event, the CONSULTANT in consultation with the DEPARTMENT, will identify and document alternatives to be eliminated from further detailed study.
+By considering project goals and objectives and purpose and need, the CONSULTANT in consultation with the DEPARTMENT, will identify and document alternatives to be eliminated from further detailed study.
 Only viable or feasible alternatives should be carried forward for detailed study.